Sheep-y/Modnix/DESIGN_DOC.md

 Functions:

 * Scan mods and parse their information.
-* Load "startup" mods as early as possible.
+* Load "splash" mods as early as possible.
-* Load "main" mods before main menu, around same time as PPML.
+* Load "mainmenu" mods before main menu, around same time as PPML.

 Depends on Newtonsoft JSON.Net, to parse mod information.
-Also depends on Lib.Harmony, so that the latest harmony dll will be copied to output and can then be copied to MainGUI for embedding.
+Also depends on Lib.Harmony, so that the harmony dll will be copied to output and can then be copied to MainGUI for embedding.
-The loader itself does not need Harmony, for now.
+The loader itself does not need Harmony.
+Harmony 1.2 is used to maintain backward compatibility with PPML.

-All Modnix files - exe, settings, logs, and mods - are placed in My Documents\My Games\Phoenix Point\Mods This ensures that they will survive reinstall, verify, patching, moving (in the same pc), and other file operations done on the game.
+Most Modnix files - exe, settings, logs, and mods - are placed in My Documents\My Games\Phoenix Point\Mods This ensures that they will survive reinstall, verify, patching, moving (in the same pc), and other file operations done on the game.
 For 100% PPML compatibility, a symbolic link to this folder would be required at the games's root folder.